saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 #### Quickly testing XPATH on XML output:

 Getting more familiar and accustomed to using XPATH expressions can be frustrating in the beginning.
 You can practice and play with XPATH expressions relatively easy.
-Consider grabbing the XML from from a Juniper device like so:
+Consider grabbing the XML from a Juniper device like so:

 ```
 said@ar.dal-re0> show bgp summary |display xml